 where dijis the Euclidian distance between the two points,

-log⁡noneucsi=mγmxm(si)
+log⁡{noneucsi}=mγmxm(si) (5)

-log⁡noneucsj=mγmxm(sj)
+log⁡{noneucsj}=mγmxm(sj) (6)

-and xm(si) and xm(si) are the mth spatially referenced covariate at locations siand sj that determine the cost of moving between these two points, and γm is the assocaited regression parameter.
+and xm(si) and xm(si) are the mth spatially referenced covariate at locations siand sj that determine the cost of moving between these two points, while γm is the assocaited regression parameter.
 With this parameterisation, the larger γm, the greater the cost of moving due to the mth covariate.

 The above non-Euclidian distance metric is different from that used by Royle et al. (2013) and Sutherland et al. (2015).
-They used the inverse of the mean of exp⁡lognoneucsi and lognoneucsj.
-We found that their parameterisation resulted in high correlation between β0 and γ1, and poor estimation precision for γ1.
+They used exp⁡{[lognoneucsi+lognoneucsi]/2.
+We found that their parameterisation resulted in high correlation between β0 and γ1 with our data, and poor estimation precision for γ1.
 Our parameterisation increases the contrast between noneuc values at different values of xm, and results in a model with suitably low correlations between these parameters.

 Models were ranked based on minimum AICc, which balances the improved fit due to use of more parameters against the increased variance due to use of more parameters (Burnham et al., 2010).
 We discarded models with the lowest cumulative AIC weight up to 0.05 (5%).